-The Level Two is a required component of the SomaVeda® Thai Yoga Practitioner Certificate Program.
+The SomaVeda® Ayurvedic Level Two is a required component of the SomaVeda® Thai Yoga Practitioner Certificate Program.

 PLEASE NOTE: This Level Two Course in the "Jump Start Your Practice" All inclusive subscription service is for educational and review purposes only!
 It is NOT currently for CE Credit and offers NO practitioner certification and or authorization to practice.
 If you desire professional CE's and or recognized Practitioner Certification and or NAIC Authorization to practice professionally, you must attend a LIVE course of study...
 SomaVeda® Thai Yoga Practitioner Certificate Program.

 This Instruction includes all seven traditional attitudes: Supine, Side Lying, Prone, Second Supine and Seated Positions: The complete SomaVeda® Therapeutic Day Protocol.
 Seven Different therapeutic Asana or sessions.
 Ayurveda Nutrition and Life style approaches to maintaining optimum health as well as over 150 individual Asana or therapeutic postures.
-We emphasize integration of emotional balancing (BET) and clinical applications for major disease such as Cancer, Diabetes, Heart Disease and various soft tissue disorders and syndromes.
+We emphasize integration of emotional balancing ( EFT/ B.E.T.- Energy Psychology) and clinical applications for major disease such as Cancer, Diabetes, Heart Disease and various soft tissue disorders and syndromes.
 Specific treatment protocols appropriate for indigenous and traditional practitioners are practiced.

 The SomaVeda® student learns the concept of moving the body without effort, as well as specific postures for specific imbalances.
 The role of the breath in partnership within the therapeutic encounter is discussed and practiced intently.
 This course focuses of the use of Puja or therapeutic affirmations and Mantra in the healing process as originally introduced in the SomaVeda® Level One course.